Model Predictive Control via Probabilistic Inference: A Tutorial and Survey: Tutorial on Probabilistic Inference-Based Model Predictive Control

-Revisiting Eq.~(\ref{eq:summary}), for a given specific task and robot, the trajectory cost $J_{\tau}$ and the control input $\myvec{u}_{0:T-1}$ are uniquely determined.
-Additionally, the optimal control distribution is theoretically given by Eq.~(\ref{eq:optimal_control_distribution}), although there have been discussions regarding the shape of the optimality likelihood.
+For a given specific task and robot{control target}, the trajectory cost $J_{\tau}$ and the control input $\myvec{u}_{0:T-1}$ are uniquely determined.
+Additionally, the optimal control distribution is theoretically given by Eq.~(\ref{eq:optimal_control_distribution}).
+Therefore, the main design choices are the prior $p(\myvec{u}_{0:T-1})$, and the variational family $\pi_{\theta}$.
+Based on this framework, we organize the challenges and methods in PI-MPC as follows.

-Therefore, the design elements we need to consider are the temperature parameter $\lambda$, the prior distribution $p(\myvec{u}{0:T-1})$, and the variational distribution $\pi{\theta}$.
-Among these, as discussed in Section~\ref{sec:temperature_parameter}, the temperature parameter is a hyperparameter that governs the trade-off between stochastic and deterministic behavior.
-In contrast, the design of the prior and variational distributions has a significant influence on control performance and characteristics.
-Based on this insight, we discuss these two design aspects, \ie, the prior and variational distributions, in detail below.